Davis Bicycle Accident Lawyer

-In general, the more serious the injuries suffered by the bicyclist, the greater the amount of medical bills and expenses the bicyclist will face.
-But these bills are just one of the many types of expenses and losses an injured bicyclist can suffer.
-He or she may also face:
+The more serious the injuries the bicyclist suffers, the greater the amount of medical bills and expenses the bicyclist will face.
+But these bills are just one of the many costs and losses an injured bicyclist can suffer.
+They may also face:

 - Loss of use of the bicycle

 - Lost wages due to hospitalization or recovery periods

 - Lost future wages due to being temporarily or permanently restricted in the type of work they can perform after the accident.